OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ## Monitoring Daemon

-The Monitoring Daemon gather gather information from the cluster nodes.
+The Monitoring Daemon gathers information from the cluster nodes.
 To define one, the following need to be set:

 - **name**: name for this monitoring daemon.
 - **executable**: path of the monitoring daemon as an absolute path or relative to `/usr/lib/one/mads/`.
 Default value `onemonitord`.
 - **arguments**: for the daemon executable, usually a path to configuration file `-c monitord.conf`.
-- **threads**: number of threads used for communication
+- **threads**: number of threads used for communication.

-For more information on configuring the information and monitoring system and hints to extend it, please check the [monitoring configuration]({{% relref "../../cloud_system_administration/resource_monitoring/monitoring_system#mon-conf" %}}) and [information driver configuration guide]({{% relref "../../../product/integration_references/infrastructure_drivers_development/devel-im#devel-im" %}}).
+For more information on configuring the information and monitoring system, and hints to extend it, please check the [monitoring configuration]({{% relref "../../cloud_system_administration/resource_monitoring/monitoring_system#mon-conf" %}}) and [information driver configuration guide]({{% relref "../../../product/integration_references/infrastructure_drivers_development/devel-im#devel-im" %}}).

 Sample configuration: